mitjafelicijan/telegram-exporter/README.md

 If you close the program the copying of the files will still continue until finished.
 This is one thing that needs to be fixed.

+If the button for checking devices doesn't appear after you select both of the ADB and out dir, then close application and reopen it.
+This is a bug that needs to get fixed.

 ![Screenshot](https://github.com/mitjafelicijan/telegram-exporter/assets/296714/286509ad-1345-4499-8c21-2b0949100a34)

 ## Installation && Usage